English and Joint Schools

 Average intake: 7-8

-- St John's has graduate research students in English in all periods.
+We have graduate research students working at the College in all periods of English Literature.
 They have frequently offered specialist classes and individual tutorials to undergraduates; they are always ready to answer questions about their research and the experience of graduate work.

-Read a profile from a St John's student studying English here.
+Read two profiles from St John's students studying English here and here.

 Watch two students talk about studying English at St John's: